xixu-me/tzst/docs/quickstart.md

 ---
+myst:
   html_meta:
     description: "Quick start guide for tzst - Learn how to install and use the Python tar.zst archive library in minutes"
-  keywords: "tzst tutorial, Python archive tutorial, tar.zst guide, Zstandard compression guide" og:title: "tzst Quick Start Guide" og:description: "Learn how to install and use tzst for Python tar.zst archive management in minutes" twitter:title: "tzst Quick Start Guide" twitter:description: "Learn how to install and use tzst for Python tar.zst archive management in minutes"
+    keywords: "tzst tutorial, Python archive tutorial, tar.zst guide, Zstandard compression guide" og:title: "tzst Quick Start Guide"
+    og:description: "Learn how to install and use tzst for Python tar.zst archive management in minutes" twitter:title: "tzst Quick Start Guide"
+    twitter:description: "Learn how to install and use tzst for Python tar.zst archive management in minutes"
 ---

 # Quick Start Guide